 Where: Sister’s Curry Noodles Paya Terubong Road, Air Itam

 Who doesn’t love comfort food for the tummy and soul?
-They say ‘love’ is the secret ingredient to truly good cooking, and judging by the kind hearts and warm smiles of Penang’s favourite sisterly act, we can’t disagree.
-The sisters of Teochew, now in their eighties, have been selling their curry mee for 60 years, famous solely through word of mouth and social media.
+They say ‘love’ is the secret ingredient to truly good cooking and judging by the kind hearts and warm smiles of Penang’s favourite sisterly act, we can’t disagree.
+The sisters of Teochew, now in their eighties, have been selling their curry noodles for 60 years, famous solely through word of mouth and social media.

 #9 All Good Things Are Deep Fried